 Each REX raw data file stores three primary data types from one ROF (1024 ms):

-1) IQ pair measurements of ~7.2 GHz input signals, heterodyned (2.5 MHz IF), filtered (4.5 MHz), sampled at 10 MHz, downconverted to baseband, and stored as 1250 IQ pairs per file; 14bit signed integers onboard, stored 16bit.
+1) I/Q pair measurements of ~7.2 GHz input signals, heterodyned (2.5 MHz IF), filtered (4.5 MHz), sampled at 10 MHz, down-converted to baseband, and stored as 1250 IQ pairs per file; 14-bit signed integers onboard, stored 16-bit.

-2) Radiometry of the 10 MHz samples, squared and summed over 102.4 ms, represented as 10 accumulating sumsofsquares per ROF, and reset to zero once per ROF; 40bit integers onboard per sum stored as 64bit integers.
+2) Radiometry of the 10 MHz samples, squared and summed over 102.4 ms, represented as 10 accumulating sums-of-squares per ROF, and reset to zero once per ROF; 40-bit integers onboard per sum stored as 64-bit integers.
 The 10th accumulated sum for each ROF is stored as the first Radiometry value in the next ROF.

-3) Time tags incrementing every 102.4 ms, and not reset between ROFs; 24bit onboard counter (rollover at 1.4 fortnight) stored as 32bit integers.
+3) Time tags incrementing every 102.4 ms, and not reset between ROFs; 24-bit onboard counter (rollover at 1.4 fortnights) stored as 32-bit integers.
 Time tags are an aid both to place each perROF file's data into their correct temporal position within the original continuous data taking sequence, and to determine if any data (ROFs) are missing.

 Additional data stored in each file include: the original 5088 byte ROF byte stream, from before packet decommutation, with the individual bytes of the primary data types (above) interleaved; several types of instrument and spacecraft housekeeping (HK) data.

-The REX calibrated data files contain the same measurements, but the values are converted to 32bit floating point and scientific units: IQ pairs are in Volts; Radiometry is in dBm power derived from calculated incremental sums over 102.4 ms intervals; Time Tags are in seconds.
+The REX calibrated data files contain the same measurements, but the values are converted to 32-bit floating point and scientific units: I/Q pairs are in Volts; Radiometry is in dBm power derived from calculated incremental sums over 102.4 ms intervals; Time Tags are in seconds.

 Each ROF is stored in two files: a FITS file, with suffix .fit, containing the data; a PDS label file, with suffix .lbl, describing the FITS data layout.
 The files are laid out in a hierarchichal structure of directories: